 - You have the right to inspect your medical record with a 24-hour notice.

-- If you want a copy of your medical record, contact the medical record office by calling (920) 424-2092 or email Karen Scholfield.
-Please allow 24 hours to process your request.
+- If you would like a copy of your medical record, contact the medical record office by calling (920) 424-2092 or email firstname.lastname@example.org.
+Please allow 48 hours to process your request.
 Check price list for medical record fees.

-- If you want a copy of your medical record sent to someone else, you will need to complete and sign an .
+- If you would like a copy of your medical record sent to someone else, you will need to complete and sign an .

 - Records received from another facility are not released.